Tommy Aldridge: Career

 Following his stint in Whitesnake, Aldridge played in the band Manic Eden, with his former Whitesnake bandmates Adrian Vandenberg and Sarzo.
 The line-up also included former Little Caesar vocalist Ron Young.

 During the 1990s Aldridge recorded and toured with various acts including Motörhead, House of Lords, Yngwie Malmsteen, John Sykes, and Ted Nugent.
+After playing on Pata's self-titled album, Aldridge joined Tim Bogert and James Christian on a November 1993 tour of Japan backing the guitarist.

 Aldridge has been an in-demand drum clinician since the early 1980s, and much of his work involves drum clinics and festivals each year.

 From 2002 Aldridge toured with Whitesnake alongside David Coverdale (vocals), Doug Aldrich (guitar), Reb Beach (guitar), Marco Mendoza/Uriah Duffy (bass) and Timothy Drury (keyboards).
 Aldridge left Whitesnake in 2007 to pursue alternate musical endeavours.

 From 1997 to 2001 and again from 2007 to 2009, Aldridge was touring with the (former Whitesnake and Tygers of Pan Tang guitarist) John Sykes-fronted version of Thin Lizzy alongside Scott Gorham, Darren Wharton and Marco Mendoza.

 Thin Lizzy, along with The Answer, were scheduled to support AC/DC at stadium shows in England, Ireland and Scotland at the end of June 2009 but these appearances were canceled after Aldridge broke his collarbone in an accident.
 On June 30, it was announced that Sykes had left Thin Lizzy and all shows for the rest of 2009 were canceled or postponed.
 Gorham stated that he would announce the band's future plans shortly.
 In May 2010, Thin Lizzy did not include Aldridge in the new line-up due to him still recovering from his injury.
 Original Thin Lizzy drummer Brian Downey returned to the band.

 On January 25, 2013, it was announced that Aldridge had rejoined Whitesnake for the third time for the band's upcoming "Year of the Snake" tour.
-He has since recorded the albums Flesh & Blood and The Purple Album with the group and remains their drummer as of January 2023.
+He has since recorded the albums Flesh & Blood and The Purple Album with the group and remains their drummer as of August 2023.

 Equipment

-Aldridge plays Yamaha drums, a company he has been with since 1982 and currently uses Absolute Maple Nouveau series drums from Yamaha.
+Aldridge plays Yamaha drums, a company he has been with since 1982.
+He has favored the Absolute Maple Nouveau series drums from Yamaha.
+Yamaha has made an Aldridge Signature Snare drum that is a 7x14 stainless steel model with die cast hoops and black chrome hardware.
 His kick drum pedals are fitted with Danmar 207A Tommy Aldridge pedal beaters.
-Aldridge has been a Paiste Artist since January 2003.
-He uses Remo drum heads and signature ProMark drum sticks.
-Yamaha has made Aldridge a custom "soon to be released" Signature Snare drum that is a 7x14 stainless steel model with die cast hoops and black chrome hardware.
-He also endorses Paiste cymbals.
+He uses Remo drum heads and Aldridge Signature Pro-Mark drum sticks.
+He notably sets his drum throne to sit very low (about 24.5 in); he claims it is a result of sitting "on a couple of milk crates" when he was learning drums.

+Aldridge also endorses Paiste cymbals, and has been a Paiste Artist since January 2003.
 His cymbal selection can vary, but he prefers their 2002, Signature and RUDE cymbals.